GoogleCloudPlatform/google-cloud-python-expenses-demo/docs/datastore.rst

    report even if it is not in ``pending`` status.

-The function then delegates to :func:`gcloud_expenses._purge_report_items` to delete expense item entities contained in the report (line 9), and then deletes the report itself (line 10).
-Finally, it returns a count of the deleted items.
+The function then delegates to :func:`gcloud_expenses._purge_report_items` to delete expense item entities contained in the report (line 8), and then deletes the report itself (line 9).
+Finally, it returns a count of the deleted items (line 10).

 .. _list-expense-reports: